rockytrice/liri-node-app/README.md

      * It should run `spotify-this-song` for "I Want it That Way," as follows the text in random.txt.
 ![Alt Text](http://g.recordit.co/8GCpVaqFyc.gif)

+   * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
 ![Alt Text](http://g.recordit.co/zFB0MD7PnS.gif)

  If you want to clone your app from github and run it, you would need to supply your own `.env` file for it to work.